 Kettles range in price from around $15 for a basic no-frills model to more than $200 for a high-end model.
 Our members tell us that cheap kettles can be reliable, and because so little was spent on it, expectations are generally low.

-The most expensive kettle we've tested costs a staggering $645, and we weren't impressed with its performance.
+The most expensive kettle we've tested costs a staggering $529, and we weren't impressed with its performance.
 As far as kettles are concerned, price is no indicator of performance.

 Recycling your old kettle

-Stainless steel kettles are more recyclable than models which might use a mixture of, say, glass and plastic.
+Stainless steel kettles are more recyclable than models that might use a mixture of, say, glass and plastic.
 All kettles can be disposed of as e-waste so that materials in the electronic components can be retrieved and recycled.
 Most councils will have regular e-waste clean-up days so you can get rid of yours safely.

 Stock images: Getty, unless otherwise stated.